svjack/CogKit/docs/04-Finetune/03-Data Format.md

 ## Notes

-- Training sets (`train/`) are used for model training
-- Test sets (`test/`) are used for evaluating model performance
+- Training sets (`train/`) are used for model training, test sets (`test/`) are used for evaluating model performance
-- Each dataset will generate a `.cache/` directory during training, used to store preprocessed cache data.
+- Each dataset will generate a `.cache/` directory during training, used to store preprocessed data.
 If the dataset changes, you need to **manually delete this directory** and retrain.